wtforms/flask-wtf/docs/index.rst

 forms will still work (and the CSRF hidden field will still be printed) but no validation will be done.
 In the second, CSRF validation is skipped if ``request.is_xhr`` is ``True`` (you can't do cross-domain AJAX anyway, so CSRF validation is redundant).

+The ``CSRF_SESSION_KEY`` sets the key used in the Flask session for storing the generated token string.
+Usually the default should suffice, in certain cases you might want a custom key (for example, having several forms in a single page).

+Both these settings can be overriden in the ``Form`` constructor by passing in ``csrf_enabled`` and ``csrf_session_key`` optional arguments respectively.

 Creating forms
 --------------